rikhuijzer/SIRUS.jl/paper/paper.md

 # Statement of need

 Many of the modern day machine learning models are noninterpretable models, also known as _black box_ models.

-For example, the following are some commonly used models, available via the Machine Learning Julia (MLJ) framework [@blaom2020mlj].
+Although there is a number of commonly used packages for noninterpretable machine learning application, there is a need for accurate interpretable models.
-Flux.jl [@innes2018flux] is a package that provides lightweight abstractions for various advanced models including neural networks.
+Such models are particularly

-A more user-friendly alternative is BetaML.jl [@lobianco2021betaml], which provides pure Julia implementations for many models including the perceptron classifier, pegasos classifier [@shalev2007pegasos], neural networks, decision tree classifier and regressor.
+- interpretable maar high performing
-Furthermore, an interface to Microsoft's gradient boosting machine called LightGBM [@ke2017lightgbm] is available via LightGBM.jl.
+- linear, k-neighbors etc is interpretabel maar performt niet altijd genoeg
-Finally, an interface to many of Python's packages is available via ScikitLearn.jl[^3].
+- sirus vult dat gat

 However, although these models are commonly used, these noninterpretable models can be problematic in high stakes domains where model decisions have real-world impact on individuals, such as suggesting treatments or selecting personnel.
 Noninterpretable models may lead to unsafe, unfair, or unreliable predictions [@doshi2017towards; @barredo2020explainable].
-Yet, the set of fully interpretable models is often limited to ordinary and generalized regression models, decision trees, RuleFit, naive Bayes classification, and k-nearest neighbors [@molnar2022interpretable].
+On the other hand, interpretable models are often limited to ordinary and generalized regression models, decision trees, RuleFit, naive Bayes classification, and k-nearest neighbors [@molnar2022interpretable].
-In general, linear models can perform poorly when the features are correlated or can be sensitive to the choice of hyperparameters when using regularized models.
+In general, linear models' predictive performance can be poor when the features are correlated or can be sensitive to the choice of hyperparameters when using regularized models.
-Furthermore, decision trees perform poorly compared to random forests [@james2013introduction] and RuleFit's performance, anecdotally, was disappointing [@molnar2022interpretable].
+Furthermore, decision trees predictive performance is poor compared to random forests [@james2013introduction] and RuleFit's performance, anecdotally, was disappointing [@molnar2022interpretable].
 Naive Bayes, available in Julia as NaiveBayes.jl[^1], is often overlooked and can be very suitable for many situations; especially when the features are independent [@ashari2013performance].
 Alternatively, random forests [@breiman2001random; @sadeghi2022decisiontree] often outperform linear models and decision trees, but are not fully interpretable due to the large number of trees, typically thousands, in the forests.
 At the same time, model interpretation techniques, such as SHAP [@lundberg2017unified], do not clearly explain predictions made by the models.